Tim Cobb Double Bass Master Class Summary

-I had the opportunity to addend a master class featuring Tim Cobb this past Wednesday (5/28/08), which washosted by Northwestern University’s Peter Lloyd.
+I had the opportunity to addend a master class featuring Tim Cobb this past Wednesday (5/28/08), which was hosted by Peter Lloyd.
 In addition to serving as principal double bassist with the Metropolitan Opera in New York City, Tim serves as principal double bassist for the Mostly Mozart Festival at Lincoln Center.
 Prior to his appointment in the Metropolitan Opera in 1986 (where he initially served as associate principal double bass), Tim was a member of the Chicago Symphony, obtaining his position in this orchestra during his senior year at the Curtis Institute while studying with Roger Scott.

 Tim is a towering presence as a teacher in metropolitan New York, currently serving as a faculty member at the Manhattan School of Music, SUNY Purchase, Rutgers University, and Mason Gross School of the Arts, and he is the current head of the double bass department at the Juilliard School.